Larisa21Pasa/Password-Manager-Tool-/README.md

 ## Architectural Design:
 Follows the Model-View-Controller (MVC) pattern for clean and efficient code organization.

-!!
-This is a school project developed by a team of four members.
+!!!
+This is a team project developed during the 3th year of the Automatics and Computers program. !!!

 !!!
 My contribution to the project developement part includes UI (both frondend and backend links) and writing the documentation.